randyrossi/vicii-kawari/doc/LUMACODE.md

 With the Kawari, you can adjust both the voltage comparitor ranges on the RGB2HDMI board AND/OR the luma levels in COMPED.
 The default values for luma levels 0, 1, 2 & 3 should be sufficient.
 However, if you notice some 'sparkling' artifacts, it is worth trying the COMPED program to adjust levels 0, 1 & 2 to see if you can eliminate them.
 I don't recommend adjusting level 3 because the voltage 'difference' is quite large (the luma levels adjustments from COMPED are not linear).

+# Fallback to older firmware

+If your fallback firmware is below 1.17, when it boots, the luma levels will be too close together to make any text out.
+You will either have to blind load COMPED.PRG and press 'J' then hit return, or short the Kawari's config reset jumpers to get a working display again.

 Good Luck!